seane13/TensorFlow_project/README.md

 ## Manual Algorythm -vs- Machine learning Algorythm for stock trading¶

-The goal of this project is to compare a simple stock trading algorythm to a TensorFlow machine learning algorythm.
+The goal of this project is to compare a simple stock trading algorithm to a TensorFlow machine learning algorythm.

-### Manual Algorythm
+### Manual Algorithm

 The manual algo analyzes a stock over the course of the past year to determine the best entry and exit points moving forward with a shorter term long only strategy.
 In the manual algo, I will use 2 technical analysis indicators (Bollinger Bands and Exponential Moving Averages) to determine entry and exit points.
 I will then visualize and backtest my algo.

-### TensorFlow Algorythm
+### TensorFlow Algorithm

 Building the model consisted of determining the best features, scaler, and Tensor parameters.
 I then backtested the ML model and compared to the Manual model